How to Get The Most out of Full Frontal

 Prepping for Glory

-Monday should be a 30-minute Recovery Spin, either outdoors or using our unstructured Open 30 video.
-Keep it easy and focus on a smooth pedal stroke.
+Monday should be a 30-minute Recovery Spin, either outdoors or using the NoVid Recovery Spin or our unstructured Open 30 video.
+Keep it very easy (below 50% of FTP) and focus on a smooth pedal stroke.

 Tuesday prime your fast-twitch muscles with Cadence Builds.

-Thursday is another 30-minute Recovery Spin, either outdoors or using our unstructured Open 30 video.
+Thursday is another 30-minute Recovery Spin, either outdoors or using Open 30 video or the NoVid Recovery Spin.

 Friday is a day off.
 Get a massage, do the Recovery Booster yoga session in the app.
 Oh, and skip happy hour at the pub.
 Sunday you have a date with glory.